 If pitt&sherry needs to investigate a report, it may disclose information that could lead to identification of the Discloser, but it will take reasonable steps to reduce this risk.
-Any disclosures of identity or information likely to reveal a Disclosers identity will be made on a strictly confidential basis.
+Any disclosures of identity or information likely to reveal a Discloser's identity will be made on a strictly confidential basis.

-All files and records created from an investigation will be retained securely.
+All files and records created from an investigation will be retained securely in accordance with pitt&sherry's Privacy Policy and the Privacy Act 1988.

 Unauthorised release of information to someone not involved in the investigation (other than senior managers or directors who need to know to take appropriate action, or for corporate governance purposes) without the consent of the Discloser will be a breach of this Policy.
-Disclosers are assured that a release of information in breach of this Policy will be regarded as a serious matter and will be dealt with under pitt&sherry's' disciplinary procedures.
+Disclosers are assured that a release of information in breach of this Policy will be regarded as a serious matter and will be dealt with under pitt&sherry's disciplinary procedures.